radish-es/casebook-property/content/casebook/title/walker.md

 ---
-class: case
+type: case
 title: Re Walker
 short: Walker
 reporter: '(1925), 56 OLR 517'
 year: 1925
-facts: The testator left his property to his spouse, using the language of a fee simple estate.
-However, he added conditions on alienation to the bequest that would come into place upon his spouse's death.
+facts: The testator left his property to his spouse using language that was ambiguous as to the type of estate in land he intended to create.
+The interpretation of the testator's intention determines who can claim under the will.
 issue: Whether the conditions on the fee simple estate were valid.
 held: The conditions here were invalid, because they attempted to place a restraint on alienation on a fee simple, which is repugnant to the estate.
 description: Interpretation of a will addressing the type of common law estate conveyed.